cantaloupe-project/cantaloupe/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+# Change Log

+## 1.0-beta3

+* Added client-side caching.
+You will need to change the `cache` key in your configuration file to `cache.server`, and add the `cache.client.*` keys from the sample configuration above.

+## 1.0-beta2

+* Added optional caching.
+* Added configurable path separators in FilesystemResolver and HttpResolver.
+* The application version is displayed on the landing page and in a startup log message.

+## 1.0-beta1

+* First version.

 # Feedback